AnuragSanyal7439/omnibrain/README.md

 # OmniBrain

 Agentic Multi-Modal RAG Orchestrator.
-This repository implements Week 1 only: a production-minded multimodal document-ingestion backend for PDFs.
+This repository implements Week 1 only: a production-minded multimodal document-ingestion backend for PDFs

 ## Dataset